dprojects/Woodworking/Docs/README.md

   * `add glue` for `X` direction allows you to add expression for moving objects along `X` axis.
   * `add glue` for `Y` direction allows you to add expression for moving objects along `Y` axis.
   * `add glue` for `Z` direction allows you to add expression for moving objects along `Z` axis.
+  * `use VarSet` checkbox if this option is checked then a file named `magicGlueVarSet` will be created and the position values ​​will be saved there.
+However, in this case it is not possible to link the source object to the values ​​in the `magicGlueVarSet` file, due to the limitation of the FreeCAD VarSet object, which throws `cyclic reference` errors.
+The `magicGlueVarSet` file is recognized by the `.Label` attribute, so you only need to change the file name to use more VarSet files.
+This option is available only since FreeCAD 1.0 version.

 * **Glue size:**
   * `set` **for source** allows you to add source object position.
 The source can be edge.
 The selected `edge.Length` will be the reference point.